Sheriff (video game): Legacy

-In 2003 it was re-released as part of WarioWare, Inc.: Mega Microgame$!, released for the Game Boy Advance.
+In 2003 it was re-released as part of WarioWare, Inc.: Mega Microgames!, released for the Game Boy Advance.
 In WarioWare, Sheriff was included as both a microgame and as a minigame ("Wario's Sheriff") in which Wario takes the role of the sheriff.
 Standard controls apply to the microgame version, but in the minigame version, the L/R buttons can make the sheriff face in the opposite direction without moving.
 The time delay for moving the sheriff was removed, and the sheriff's walking speed is greatly increased from the original.
-When the player's points double after completing a certain number of levels, the sheriff also gains extra lives, reducing the game's difficulty considerably.
+When the player's points double after completing a certain number of levels, the sheriff also gains extra lives, considerably reducing the game's difficulty.

-The Sheriff character has appeared in the Super Smash Bros. series starting with Super Smash Bros.
-Melee, in which he appears as one of the many collectible Trophies in the game.
-Sheriff later returned in Super Smash Bros. for Nintendo 3DS and Wii U as an assist trophy where he fires a succession of eight bullets in a random order on the battlefield when summoned.
-He appears again as an Assist Trophy and Spirit in Super Smash Bros.
-Ultimate.
+Mr. Jack has appeared in the Super Smash Bros. series starting with Super Smash Bros Melee, in which he appears as one of the many collectible Trophies in the game.
+Mr. Jack later returned in Super Smash Bros. for Nintendo 3DS and Wii U as an assist trophy where he fires a succession of eight bullets in a random order on the battlefield at the enemies of the summoner.
+He appears again as an Assist Trophy and Spirit in Super Smash Bros Ultimate.